donaldRwilliams/BGGM/index.md

 1984), whereas the latter focuses on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).

-## <i class="fas fa-question-circle"></i> What is a Gaussian Graphical Model ?

-> A Gaussian graphical model comprises of a set of items or variables,
-> depicted by circles, and a set of lines that visualize relationships
-> between the items or variables…The thickness of these lines represents
-> the strength of the relationships between items or variables…Notably,
-> in the Gaussian graphical model, these lines capture partial
-> correlations, that is, the correlation between two items or variables
-> when controlling for all other items or variables included in the data
-> set (Bhushan et al. 2019).

 ## <i class="fas fa-cog"></i> Installation

 To install the latest release version (1.0.0) from CRAN use